James P. Gillis

 Adjunct Faculty

 James P. Gillis has tried cases in the federal district courts of Michigan, Pennsylvania, Massachusetts, Ohio, and Virginia, as well as in the state courts of Michigan and Pennsylvania.
 He has handled federal appeals in the First, Third, Fourth, and D.C.
 Circuits.
-Mr. Gillis, whose specialty is in national security matters, is the only federal prosecutor to have tried two espionage cases.
+Mr. Gillis retired from public service after thirty years as a federal prosecutor.
+He specialized in national security matters, and was likely the only federal prosecutor to have tried to conclusion two espionage cases and three terrorism cases.
 He also tried the first terrorism prosecution of a foreign enemy combatant in a civilian, Article III court.
-Mr. Gillis also prosecutes international crimes, such as trafficking in munitions and sensitive technology, and white-collar crimes, such as bank fraud and securities fraud.
+During his career, Mr. Gillis also prosecuted international crimes, such as trafficking in munitions and sensitive technology, and white-collar crimes, such as bank fraud and securities fraud.

 Courses Taught